JoeyHendricks/STATS-PAL/README.md

 > in my test.
 On the X axis the epoch timestamps are plotted from left to right and on the Y axis I have plotted
 > the response time in seconds on a logarithmic scale, for reference I have also plotted an average line for each panel.

-## Resources I found when learning about this topic
+## Resources I found while learning about this topic

 - [An article from data dog about selecting statistical distance for machine learning.](https://www.datadoghq.com/blog/engineering/robust-statistical-distances-for-machine-learning/)